Arona155/COMP2116-final-project-/README.md

 -Decouples object logic and keeps the game efficient

 ### Current Status:
-The Shooting Plane Game is currently in a demo version (v0.6).
+The Shooting Plane Game is currently in a demo version (v0.6) beta verison.

-As of April 15, 2026, the project has successfully reached Demo Version v0.6.
+As of April 15, 2026, the project has successfully reached Demo Version v0.6 (beta verison).
 Following the Agile iterative process, we have transitioned from a basic prototype to a feature-rich pilot version.
 The current status includes:
 - **Core Mechanics:** Fully functional player movement (including W/S keys), shooting system, and a dynamic enemy system featuring both standard and newly added Elite Enemy airplanes with their own projectile logic.
 - **Gameplay Systems:** Integration of a Health System and a specialized Focus Mode to enhance player experience and tactical depth.
 - **Multimedia & UI:** Implementation of a complete GUI, customized game icons, and a layered audio system (Background Music, In-game SFX, and Game Over BGM).